USS Aaron Ward (DD-132): As USS Aaron Ward

 The destroyer remained inactive for almost eight years, and then was recommissioned at San Diego on 24 May 1930.
 After active service until mid-1932, she entered the Rotating Reserve in which she alternated active periods at sea with intervals of inactivity at pierside with a minimal crew embarked.
 The ship continued in that status until December 1934, when she returned to full activity.
 On 1 April 1937, the destroyer once more was placed out of commission and returned to the Reserve Fleet.
 On 30 September 1939, Aaron Ward came out of reserve for the final time.
 Recommissioned on that day (in response to President Franklin D. Roosevelt's establishment of the Neutrality Patrol following the outbreak of war in Europe at the beginning of the month), she became flagship of DesDiv 65, Pacific Fleet.
 In December, she was transferred to the Atlantic Fleet and, on the 11th, arrived at Key West, Florida.
 For the rest of her U.S. Navy career, she conducted neutrality patrols in the Gulf of Mexico and in the West Indies.

 As HMS Castleton

 On 9 September 1940, Aaron Ward was decommissioned at Halifax, Nova Scotia.
-Transferred to Britain as one of the 50 old destroyers leased to that nation in return for the right to establish American bases on British possessions in the Western Hemisphere, she was commissioned in the Royal Navy that same day as HMS Castleton.
+Transferred to Britain as one of the 50 old destroyers leased to that nation in return for the right to establish American bases on British possessions in the Western Hemisphere by the destroyers-for-bases deal, she was commissioned in the Royal Navy that same day as HMS Castleton.
 Castleton was modified for trade convoy escort service by removal of three of the original 4 in/50 caliber guns and one of the triple torpedo tube mounts to reduce topside weight for additional depth charge stowage and installation of a Hedgehog anti-submarine mortar system.